srinilastwall/RISC-1/README.md

 ## URL for RISC Script

-The current URL for the RISC script is :
+The current URL for the RISC script shall be provided by email.